-In August 2020, the McGill Library launched a pilot of the McGill Dataverse, a local solution for research data management and archiving.
+In August 2020, the McGill Library launched the McGill Dataverse, a local solution for research data management and archiving.
 McGill faculty, students, and staff are welcome to deposit datasets in the McGill Dataverse repository.
 All data are stored securely on servers located in Canada.
 Data can be publicly accessible, available to specific individuals, or private/restricted.
-The pilot will last 2-3 months as we refine our intake processing procedure for data.
-Please contact alisa.rod [at] mcgill.ca (Alisa Rod), Research Data Management Specialist, if you would be interested in participating in the pilot project to help build community around research data best practices at McGill.
+Please contact alisa.rod [at] mcgill.ca (Alisa Rod), Research Data Management Specialist, if you would be interested in depositing data in the McGill Dataverse.

 The McGill Dataverse can be found by following this URL: https://dataverse.scholarsportal.info/dataverse/mcgill